 - The best way to get to know the Kellerwald-Edersee National Park is on a hike.
-A good starting point for the visit is the place Frankenau.
+A good starting point for the visit is Frankenau.
 From there it is not far to the visitor center.
-There are also beautiful hiking trails in this region where you can experience the beech forests of the region.
-On backpackin which you have one Brotzeitto pack a jacket for a possible weather change is very convenient.
+In this region there are also hiking trails on which you can experience the beech forests of the region.
+A backpackin which you have one BrotzeitPacking a jacket for a change in the weather is very convenient.

-- Good and comfortable shoes are highly recommended at the three attractions.
+- Good and comfortable shoes are highly recommended at the three sights.
 You will be traveling a lot.
-Also you should not underestimate the visit of the baroque water games.
+You shouldn't underestimate a visit to the water games either.
 To see them perfectly, you have to be in the right place at the right time.
-The water does not flow constantly, but only for a certain time.
-Therefore, you will have hardly any time for breaks during your visit.
+The water does not flow all the time, only for a few minutes.
+Therefore, you will hardly have time for breaks during your visit.

 - If you are planning an elegant evening, then you should comfortable pumps .